 Desktop applications refer to software installed directly on a personal device or computer.
 Desktop software comes in many different shapes and sizes.
 The primary benefits of desktop apps are:

 When properly installed, a desktop application integrates with the operating system, leading to improved performance levels.
 In addition, desktop apps are designed and built for specific hardware, which means they can outperform web apps.
 Plus, desktop apps can provide a much larger set of features and functions than web apps.

 Desktop apps allow users to save private data locally instead of in a public cloud.
 As a result, desktop apps are better protected from cyber attacks than web apps.
 Although they are not immune, users must still take security measures to protect their devices and data.
 Therefore, if you are handling sensitive data or creating intellectual property, it might be smarter for your organization to use a desktop app rather than a web app.

 Desktop apps do not require an Internet connection to function.
 As a result, users can access the application and the information within no matter where they are without concern for Internet connectivity.
 Desktop apps are great for people in the field who might not have access to a reliable Internet connection.

 It is important to note that there are some desktop apps that use the Internet to provide full functionality.
 For example, Chrome, Safari, Firefox, and other web browsers are technically desktop apps.
-As a result, they require an Internet connection to deliver full functionality to users.
+They require an Internet connection to deliver full functionality to users.
+As a result, these browsers, as well as VPN browsers, require an Internet connection to deliver full functionality to users.

 The Cons of Desktop Apps